Fourth Trimester Health

 The Challenge

-99P Labs, our client, tasked our team with creating a product, and they had clear parameters.
+99P Labs tasked our team with creating a product with clear parameters.

 [1] Use Sensors.